-Group leaders, NAMI families, NAMI consumers all come together to discuss the business or the organization and to hear an educational speaker.
-Some of the speakers in the past have included: Brian Stetin from the Treatment Advocacy Center and Dr. Liz Frye, a psychiatrist at Moorehouse School of Medicine.
+Group leaders, NAMI families, NAMI consumers — all come together to discuss the business of the organization and to hear an educational speaker.
+Some of the speakers in the past have included Brian Stetin from the Treatment Advocacy Center and Dr. Liz Frye, a psychiatrist at Moorehouse School of Medicine.

 Our programs are educational and supportive.
 They provide insight and share information of getting the assistance we need to help our loved ones as well as ourselves.